Welcome to today's edition of the Rush 24-7 podcast.

 And I'm very, very sure of myself when I say it.

-But I'm very and I think that certainty rubs a lot of people the wrong way.
+But I'm very, and I think that certainty rubs a lot of people the wrong way.

 No, nobody's supposed to be that sure of themselves.

-There's too much gray.
+There's too much great.

-You can't possibly be that sure.
+You can't possibly read that shit.

 It unnerves some people.